frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 **Quality Feedback is the information that a Customer expresses about the satisfaction or dissatisfaction about the products or services you offer.**

- The Quality Feedback has to rate different parameters and provide Qualitative Feedbacks using the pre-determined Feedback Templates.
+Quality Feedback has different fields to rate different parameters.
+You can also provide Qualitative Feedbacks using Quality Feedback Templates.
+The templates store preset information for you to select in the Quality Feedback.

 ## Quality Feedback Template